terminusdb/terminusdb-bootstrap/README.md

 situations where advanced users want to override some of it's defaults, this is done by setting enviroment variables.

+Ths script will read enviroment variables from a file called ENV if present, see ENV.example for an example.

 ## Examples

 ### Mount a local directory inside the container